-Four soil test borings were drilled to auger refusal in the proposed building area.
-Three borings were drilled to 5-ft each in parking areas.
+Six building area soil test borings were drilled during this study.
+Four of the borings were drilled to 15-ft while two were drilled to auger refusal.
+Borings were drilled using a track-mounted Diedrich D-50 using an automatic hammer (approximately 62 percent efficiency).
 Boring locations are shown on the appended Boring Location Map.
 A member of the OMI professional staff directed the drilling and logged the soils in the field.
-Samples were taken using a manual safety hammer using a rope and cathead.
 Subsequently, each sample was sealed and transported to the office.
-Selected samples were tested to determine the natural moisture content of the soil.
+Selected samples were tested to determine the natural moisture content and Atterberg limits of the soil.
 These tests assist in confirming the visual classifications as well as provide an index of certain engineering properties.
 The soil classifications, field testing data, and the results of the laboratory tests are provided on the Soil Boring Records in the Appendix of this report.